 HEA-Title VI and Fulbright Hays are the foundation for international education in the United States, building competencies critical to our national security, economic competitiveness, and global engagement.

-With support of Title VI funding, the University of Wisconsin–Madison has trained close to 6,000 Foreign Language Area Studies (FLAS) fellows, has awarded over 5,000 degrees and certificates through UW NRCs, and teaches up to 80 languages each academic year.
+With support of Title VI funding, the University of Wisconsin–Madison has trained close to 6,000 Foreign Language Area Studies (FLAS) fellows, has awarded over 5,000 degrees and certificates through National Resource Centers (NRCs), and teaches up to 80 languages each academic year.
 These activities, which produce new generations of foreign area and strategic language experts, are essential to U.S. security and competitiveness.

-With a modest, annual investment of $3.5 million at the UW, the university has created an unrivaled training system that produces linguistically and globally proficient graduates to meet national needs.
+With a modest annual investment of $4 million, UW–Madison has created an unrivaled training system that produces linguistically and globally proficient graduates to meet national needs.

 VALUABLE JOB SKILLS ACROSS SECTORS

 Individuals trained in languages and international issues also fulfill important roles in the military, government, and private sector.